-Daniel Li

-VP, Legal

-Allbirds, Inc.

-730 Montgomery Street

-San Francisco, CA 94111

-(628) 225-4848

-Stelios G. Saffos Richard A. Kline Benjamin J. Cohen Brittany D. Ruiz Latham & Watkins LLP 1271 Avenue of the Americas New York, New York 10020 (212) 906-1200
+Daniel Li VP, Legal Allbirds, Inc. 730 Montgomery Street San Francisco, CA 94111 (628) 225-4848 Stelios G. Saffos Richard A. Kline Benjamin J. Cohen Brittany D. Ruiz Latham & Watkins LLP 1271 Avenue of the Americas New York, New York 10020 (212) 906-1200

+Approximate aate of com mencem ent ot prop osea saie t o tne j publ ic: As soor ı as prac cticable afte er unis Keş gistrati on Sta iteme nt is aeciare a em ective.

-Approximate date of commencement of proposed sale to the public: As soon as practicable after this Registr f any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to 933, check the following box. □ f this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities A Securities Act registration statement number of the earlier effective registration statement for the same offering. $\square$ ct, check the following box and list the f this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following formula $\Box$ lowing box and list the Securit ies Act f this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the folegistration statement number of the earlier effective registration statement for the same offering. $\Box$ lowing box and list the Securit ies Ac ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated f emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller repor company" in Rule 12b-2 of the Exchange Act.
-1 0 1 9 Large accelerated filer Accelerated filer Non-accelerated filer 🗵 Smaller reporting company Emerging growth company $\boxtimes$
+If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. $\Box$

+If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$

+If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$

+If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer $\square$ Non-accelerated filer $\boxtimes$ Accelerated filer

+Smaller reporting company

+Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. $\Box$
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. $\square$